 It is also very important that volunteers are well prepared.
 We think having a clear understanding of the potential risks and how to avoid them, before setting off on a volunteering program significantly helps to reduce the likelihood of incidents occurring.
 That’s why as part of our pre-departure briefing, we provide IVHQ volunteers with detailed information about the potential risks involved in a volunteering abroad program, a detailed guide on how to avoid them, and a summary of the basic emergency procedures relevant for their program.
 The biggest potential risks for volunteers are often present in activities they undertake in their free time, rather than activities undertaken as part of their volunteering program.
 So we ensure the pre-departure briefing also includes information about reducing risk in these situations.
 IVHQ volunteers are required to complete this pre-departure briefing before arriving in their chosen destination and a failure to do so is a breach of IVHQ’s Code of Conduct.

 Identifying potential risks properly is an essential part of helping to reduce them and we’ve been doing this since we launched our first program in 2007.
-We work with our partners to define the events or incidents that could occur in each placement and result in risk for IVHQ volunteers or our operations.
-These events or incidents may or may not be within the control of IVHQ or our partners and our aim is to consider the full scope of risks, so that avoidance and mitigation plans can be created.
+We work with our local program operators to define the events or incidents that could occur in each placement and result in risk for IVHQ volunteers or our operations.
+These events or incidents may or may not be within the control of IVHQ or our local program operators and our aim is to consider the full scope of risks, so that avoidance and mitigation plans can be created.

 As we’ve grown, we’ve become familiar with the risks associated with operating in a wide range of developing countries and we’re constantly learning how to identify and manage them most effectively.
-Our partnership approach means that we have trusted program personnel on the ground in every country that we operate in who oversee the local risk identification process and spot new risks as they emerge.
-IVHQ staff members also regularly audit our partners’ approaches to risk identification and management during program visits.
+Our collaborative approach means that we have trusted program operators on the ground in every country that we operate in who oversee the local risk identification process and spot new risks as they emerge.
+IVHQ staff members also regularly audit our local program operators’ approaches to risk identification and management during program visits.

 Not all risks are equal and each needs to be assessed based on the potential impact it could have on volunteers and on IVHQ operations.
 Once risks have been identified, we assess them based on clear criteria and then prioritise the development of mitigating action plans.
 We regularly review and update our overall assessment of risks, particularly as new risks emerge (for example, when we open a new program) and are constantly re-prioritising our overall risk set.